DNABoe/ipad-visual-relation/PRD.md

 ### User Management Data (Hybrid)
 - **Storage**: Workspace user list (roles, permissions) is embedded in the encrypted workspace file
 - **Purpose**: Each workspace tracks its own access control independently
-- **Initialization**: When a workspace is created or first loaded, the current authenticated user is automatically added as admin
+- **Initialization**: When a workspace is created or first loaded, the current authenticated user is automatically added as admin if not present
 - **Persistence**: Saved with workspace data when file is saved
+- **Auto-injection**: WorkspaceView and FileManager automatically ensure the current authenticated user exists in workspace.users array with admin role

 ## Essential Features